A Data CEO’s Guide to Becoming a Data Scientist From Scratch

 Along with uploading your work to GitHub, you should also think about publishing a blog.
 When I was learning data science, writing blog posts helped me do the following:

 - Capture interest from recruiters

 - Learn concepts more thoroughly (the process of teaching really helps you learn)

 Here are some good topics for blog posts:

 - Discussing your projects and walking through your findings

-An infographic from [my blog](http://www.vikparuchuri.com/blog/how-do-simpsons-characters-feel-about-each-other/) that shows how much each Simpsons character likes the others.
+Here’s an example of a visualization I made on my blog many years ago that shows how much each Simpsons character likes the others:

 After you've started to build an online presence, it's a good idea to start engaging with other data scientists.
-You can do this in-person, or on online communities.
-Some good online communities are:
+You can do this in-person or in online communities.
+Here are some good online communities:

-I personally was very active on Quora and Kaggle when I was learning, which helped me immensely.
-Engaging in online communities is a good way to:
+Personally, I was very active on Quora and Kaggle when I was learning, which helped me immensely.
+Engaging in online communities is a good way to do the following: